trusttoken/contracts-pre22/README.md

 ### TimeLockedController.sol

 This contract is the initial owner of TrueUSD.sol.
 Consists of an Owner key, Mint Pause Keys, Mint Key, and Mint Approval Keys.
-Also provides time delays on mint requests to ensure security.
+It also imposes time delays on mint requests to maximize security.

 ### MultiSigOwner.sol

 This contract is the owner of TimeLockedController.sol.
-It turns every owner only functions into Multisig function that requires two approvals.
+It turns every function that only the owner can access into a multisig function that requires 2/3 approvals.

-### Delegation process
+### Delegation Process

 To delegate calls to new contract, first deploy a contract that implements DelegateBurnable.
 Configure fees, burn bounds, global pause etc.
-Also must implement setBalanceSheet(address) and SetAllowanceSheet(address) functions that can claim storage contracts.
+The contract must also implement setBalanceSheet(address) and setAllowanceSheet(address) in order to claim the storage contracts.

 Set registry instance for the new contract.
 Set totalSupply to equal to the current totalSupply of the old contract.